nimscore/waio-shell/README.md

 ## Current Status

-May be not updated:

-- The core functionality is under active development
+- **Architecture**: Clean hexagonal architecture with domain, adapters, and composition layers
-- `femtovg` renderer
+- **Rendering**: EGL context management with `femtovg` renderer integration
-- Basic layer shell protocol support using `smithay-client-toolkit`, but this may change in future stable versions
+- **Wayland**: Comprehensive layer shell protocol support using `smithay-client-toolkit`
-- Partial support for pointer events
+  - Output management and configuration
+  - Surface lifecycle management
+  - Basic xdg popup support (currently with double creation workaround, due dependencies limitations)
+  - Event handling system
+- **UI Integration**: Slint integration layer with custom rendering backend
+- **Documentation**: Work in progress
+- **Examples**: Coming soon (examples directory prepared)

+**What's Working:**

+- EGL context creation and management
+- Wayland layer shell surface creation
+- XDG popup support (with some limitations, new window and resizing needed to work with current workaround)
+- Basic rendering with femtovg
+- Output detection and management
+- Event handling framework

+**Known Limitations:**

 - Not all features are fully implemented or tested
-- Documentation is incomplete or non-existent
+- API is still unstable and may change
-- Examples are coming soon
+- Examples and comprehensive documentation pending

-It's recommended to wait for a stable release before using this library in any production projects.
-Development is trying to be as fast as a running skippy deer.
+It's recommended to wait for a stable release before using this library in production projects.
+Development is trying to be as fast as a running skippy deer!

 ## Usage

 Examples and usage instructions are coming soon.
 Hoping that they will not be too deer-ifying, like the current state of this library.
+If you want to use it now, use this repo as dependency instead of crates.io outdated versions.

+## First Stable Release

+It aim to have the first stable release by the end of 2025, with a focus on core functionality and API stability.

+Stay tuned!

 ## Contributing